Ian Russell

 We moved from Northern England to Scotland to be closer to my Grandparents.
 We lived in a council flat in a very rough housing estate in a town called Bellshill.
 We lived in poverty; my mother was a single mother bringing up two young kids.
 It was a very difficult time.
 My younger brother, Alexander, had severe behavioural issues.
 My mum started training to become a physics teacher.
 Unsurprisingly, my mum was very unhappy and most nights I would hear her cry herself to sleep.

 I was a very sensitive boy.
 I have always been very intuitive, and due to this I was severely bullied at primary school.
 I was the opposite to my brother who was always fighting and getting into trouble.
 It was during all of this I remember making the conscious choice of emotionally shutting down.
-This world was not a safe.
+This world was not a safe place.
 I remember thinking I would be like a Japanese samurai and shut off my emotions completely.

-The bulling continued until I was thirteen and 'went crazy' when a boy attacked me.
+The bullying continued until I was thirteen and 'went crazy' when a boy attacked me.
 I stopped before I really hurt him but I was left alone after that.
 It was at this tender age that I realised for the first time that I was not afraid of being hurt, but rather what I was capable of.
 I was terrified that I was like my brother, and we fought like 'cats and dogs'.
 I was never comfortable with my own aggressive tendencies!
 What I felt was so extreme, all I wanted to do was kill in these states and this has always terrified me.

 We moved to the West Coast of Scotland and my mum remarried when I was thirteen.
 This improved my personal circumstances greatly, but my family situation continued to deteriorate.
 My brother did not bond with our new stepfather, who was quite an unpleasant man.